jstone-lucasfilm/OSL_build/README.md

 # OSL_build

-build setup for Open Shading Language on Windows
+Build setup for Open Shading Language on Windows

-This will build OSL (incl minimal dependencies) in both Debug and Release using VS2019
+This will build OSL (incl minimal dependencies) in both Debug and Release using VS2022

 ***Run Build.bat***